Fee help and scholarships

 You will be automatically considered for NCP funding when you apply for an eligible short term or exchange program.
 You will receive notification that you've been awarded grant funding shortly after applications close.

-For information on applying for exchange visit the Swinburne Abroad Office during drop in times Tuesdays to Thursdays from 2pm to 4pm.
+For information on applying for exchange visit the Swinburne Abroad Office.

 Learn more about New Colombo Plan Mobility Grants on the DFAT website.